Barkas, Hyderabad: Main attractions

-Barkas houses a lot of mosques especially the 'Jama'a Masjid'.
+Barkas houses a lot of mosques, especially the 'Jama'a Masjid'.

 Barkas Maidan, historically significant during the Nizam's rule, served as a vital training and gathering ground for the army.
-Located in the Barkas area of Hyderabad, this maidan was essential for military drills and exercises, reflecting the strategic importance of the Yemeni troops who settled in the region.
+This maidan was essential for military drills and exercises.

-In the late 19th and early 20th centuries, the Nizam's relied on these troops for their loyalty and military prowess.
-The maidan facilitated various military functions, including parades and ceremonial events, underscoring its role as a center for the military.
+In the late 19th and early 20th centuries, the Nizams relied on these troops for their loyalty and military prowess.
+The maidan facilitated various military functions, including parades and ceremonial events.

-'Mandi Road' which is the main road of Barkas going to the Shamshabad Airport from Chandrayangutta crossroads.
+'Mandi Road', the main road of Barkas, leads to the Shamshabad Airport from Chandrayangutta crossroads.
 It is lined with many restaurants serving a variety of Arab cuisine.
 This road is named after the most popular Arab dish - the Mandi.